Eat Just: 2016–present

 By 2016, Eat Just had 142 employees.
 Late that year, it also substantially expanded its laboratory testing of prospective plant proteins, using robots and automation.
 In August 2016, Hampton Creek raised another round of funding from investors.
 The funding made the company a unicorn with a valuation of over $1 billion, but the amount of the funding was not disclosed.

 In June 2017, Target stopped selling Hampton Creek products after seeing an anonymous letter alleging food safety issues, such as Salmonella and Listeria at Eat Just's manufacturing facility.
 Target said none of its customers reported getting sick and an FDA investigation found no contaminants in Hampton Creek's products.

 Several of Hampton Creek's executives were fired in 2017, after the company alleged they were trying to take away CEO Josh Tetrick's control of the company.
 By July 2017, the entire board had been fired, resigned, or moved to an advisory role except for the CEO and founder Josh Tetrick, reportedly over disputes with the CEO.
 Five new board members were appointed.

 Hampton Creek started transitioning its website and other branding to focus on the "Just" name in June 2017.
 The company's legal name was changed the following year.
 This prompted trademark litigation with a bottled water company run by Jaden Smith that also uses the "Just" brand.

 In late 2019, Eat Just Inc. acquired its first manufacturing plant.
 The 30,000 square foot plant in Appleton, Minnesota, was originally a Del Dee Foods plant.
 Eat Just sales increased by more than 100% from February to July 2020, due to the COVID-19 pandemic.

 In 2020, Eat Just created an Asian subsidiary with Proterra Investment Partners Asia.
 Through the joint venture, Proterra promised to invest up to $100 million and, with Eat Just, started building a manufacturing facility in Singapore.

 Eat Just raised $200 million in funding in March 2021 to fund global expansion.
 Also in 2021, Eat Just's GOOD Meat subsidiary raised $267 million in venture capital funding.

 In May, 2022, Eat Just signed a contract with ABEC Inc., which manufactures bioprocess equipment, to build 10 bioreactors for growing meat.
-Tetrick estimates that the new bioreactors could potentially produce 30 million pounds of cultured meat.
+Tetrick estimates that the new bioreactors could potentially produce 30 million pounds of cultured meat per year.
 The location for the bioreactors is pending regulatory approval by the Food and Drug Administration and U.S. Department of Agriculture.
+In 2023, ABEC filed a lawsuit again Eat Just for breach of contract.
+The lawsuit alleges that Eat Just has failed to live up to its financial obligations and has failed to pay over $30 million worth of invoices.

 Eat Just partnered with C2 Capital Partners in 2022, receiving $25 million from the private equity firm to expand Eat Just's operations in China.

+In April 2023, Barnes & Noble launched breakfast sandwich made with Just Egg in 500 B&N Cafés nationwide.